Furbearer Trapping

 - striped skunk

-All of these species, except river otter, also have regulated hunting seasons.
+All of these species, except bobcat and river otter, also have regulated hunting seasons.
 Like trapping seasons, these are generally in the fall and winter when the animals are mostly used for meat and fur and to avoid the period when the animals might have young in dens.
 To learn more about the hunting seasons and regulations for furbearers, visit the Hunting & Trapping Guide.

 Trapping on state-owned lands